Umbel convexity and the geometry of trees: Property with power type implies umbel -convexity

 \begin{proof} Assume that $\banX$ supports the inequality \eqref{eq:relaxed-umbel-p} for some $p\in(0,\infty)$ but is not reflexive.
 Consider the restriction to $[\bN]^{\le 2^k}$ of the map $g$ from Lemma \ref{lem:James}.
 Then, for all $\nbar\in \wtree{\bN}{\le 2^k-2^{s}}$, $\bar{\delta}=(\delta_1,\dots,\delta_{2^s})\in \wtree{\bN}{2^{s}}$, $j \in \bN$ and $\bar{\eta} \in \wtree{\bN}{2^{s}-1}$ such that $(\nbar , \bar{\delta}), (\nbar , j , \bar{\eta})\in\wtree{\bN}{\le 2^k}$, it follows from \eqref{eq:James-sep} that if $j>\delta_{2^s}$, then $\norm{g(\nbar, \bar{\delta})-g(\nbar , j , \bar{\eta})}_\banX^p\ge \frac{\theta^p}{3^p}2^{(s+1)p}$.
 Therefore,

 and since $g$ is $1$-Lipschitz, inequality \eqref{eq:relaxed-umbel-p} gives $C^p\ge (k-1)\Big(\frac{2\theta }{3}\Big)^p$ for all $k\ge 1$; a contradiction. \end{proof}

-An argument similar to the proof of Proposition \ref{prop:reflexivity} show that there is no equi-bi-Lipschitz embeddings of the countably branching trees into a metric space that supports the inequality \eqref{eq:relaxed-umbel-p} for some $p\in(0,\infty)$.
+An argument similar to the proof of Proposition \ref{prop:reflexivity} show that there is no equi-bi-Lipschitz embeddings of the countably branching trees of finite but arbitrarily large height, into a metric space that supports the inequality \eqref{eq:relaxed-umbel-p} for some $p\in(0,\infty)$.
 The simple argument is deferred to Proposition \ref{prop:tree-dist} in the next section.
 Theorem \ref{thmA} can be derived from Theorem \ref{thm:renorming} and the following corollary which follows from the above discussion.

 \begin{coro} Let $\banX$ be a Banach space.
 The following assertions are equivalent. \begin{enumerate} \item $\banX$ admits an equivalent norm with property $(\beta_p)$ for some $p\in(1,\infty)$. \item $\banX$ is umbel $p$-convex for some $p\in(1,\infty)$. \item $\banX$ supports the relaxation of the umbel $p$-convexity inequality \eqref{eq:relaxed-umbel-p} for some $p\in(1,\infty)$. \end{enumerate} \end{coro}